BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ```
 If we search for rows with *timestamp=<span class="nowrap">2023-10-05T01:33:00</span>*, they can be anywhere in the page range 1, 2 or 3.
 We need to scan lots of data to satisfiy our query, because our table does not have an orderly layout.

-**<a href="https://www.postgresql.org/docs/current/storage-page-layout.html" target="_blank">If our table is sorted on the disk, is stored on 100 pages</a> and we have 10 page ranges in the index, for any single value we will only need to check a single page range, which is just 10% of the whole table**.
+**<a href="https://www.postgresql.org/docs/current/storage-page-layout.html">If our table is sorted on the disk, is stored on 100 pages</a> and we have 10 page ranges in the index, for any single value we will only need to check a single page range, which is just 10% of the whole table**.
 Sounds familiar?
 It is because the mechanism and performance benefits are quite similar to a *table partitioning*, where the table is divided into smaller, more manageable sections (subtables) for improved query performance.

 ## Clustered, Primary and Secondary Indexes

 There is also a distinction between index types depending on how a particular database decides to store data on the disk.

-**<a href="https://dev.mysql.com/doc/refman/8.0/en/innodb-introduction.html" target="_blank">In some databases, like MySQL with the default InnoDB engine, we use something called a *Clustered Index* </a>** (Oracle database calls this concept Index Organized Table).
+**<a href="https://dev.mysql.com/doc/refman/8.0/en/innodb-introduction.html">In some databases, like MySQL with the default InnoDB engine, we use something called a *Clustered Index* </a>** (Oracle database calls this concept Index Organized Table).
 In that model, each table is required to have a primary key/index.
 Then, table data is stored together with its primary key/index, sorted on the disk, because the B-tree index is sorted. **Primary Index does not point to table data, which is somewhere else on the disk, but it contains it directly.** What is a Secondary Index?
 Because Primary, Clustered Index is the table in fact, other indexes do not point to a table row ids, but to the Primary Index.
 In the *Secondary Index*, the key is indexed field(s) and the value is a value of associated row Primary Index.
 It looks something like this:
 ```
 CREATE TABLE user (
   id BIGSERIAL PRIMARY KEY,